 Some people choose mineral sunscreen because they believe a 'physical barrier' is gentler or more stable than a chemical reaction.
 Both mineral and chemical sunscreens are effective at sun protection when used correctly.
 Mineral sunscreens may be better for people with sensitive or acne-prone skin.
 But that's not because of reflection versus absorption.
 It's because mineral filters are less likely to cause irritation or trigger reactions in sensitive skin.

 Mineral sunscreens are generally considered to be gentle on the skin and are less likely to cause irritation or allergic reactions compared to chemical sunscreens.
+A 2012 review in the Indian Journal of Dermatology notes that zinc oxide has little potential for irritation or sensitization.
 They are also less likely to cause irritation or allergy than chemical UV blockers, making them better for sensitive skin and children.
 That's a valid reason to choose them.
 The reflection myth is not.

 If you've been avoiding chemical sunscreen because you think mineral creates a superior protective shield, reconsider.
 Both absorb UV.
 Both require proper application.
 Both need reapplication every two hours.
 Neither is creating a force field.